ErikaDva/CRC_MasterThesis/README.md

 #### 1.1 Data availability

 The publicly available raw sequencing data from CRC studies were used in this analysis and are available on the European Nucleotide Archive (ENA) at EMBL-EBI.

-“the data for this study have been deposited in the European Nucleotide Archive (ENA) at EMBL-EBI under accession number PRJEBxxxx (https://www.ebi.ac.uk/ena/browser/view/PRJEB27928).”

 | Study | Country | Accession number(s) |
 | --- | --- | --- |